Torrione di porta Castello (English)

 - Reduced price ticket for groups of min.
 10 people: € 3.00

 - Free entrance for the under 18s, for accredited journalists with valid press pass and with Vi-University card

-- Reduced price tickets by € 1.00 for the owners of Vicenza Card for any of the City Museums (Teatro Olimpico, Palazzo Chiericati City Museum, Natural History and Archaeological Museum, Risorgimento and Resistance Museum - villa Guiccioli, Santa Corona Church, Palladian Basilica), Diocesan Museum, Italian Galleries - Palazzo Leoni Montanari, Palladio Museum and Museo del Gioiello
+- Reduced price tickets by € 1.00 for the owners of the City Museum's ticket: (Teatro Olimpico, Palazzo Chiericati City Museum, Natural History and Archaeological Museum, Risorgimento and Resistance Museum - villa Guiccioli, Santa Corona Church, Palladian Basilica), Diocesan Museum, Italian Galleries - Palazzo Leoni Montanari, Palladio Museum and Museo del Gioiello

 The group will be accompanied by the staff, who will follow them throughout the visit and will be available to provide information on the place and the ongoing exhibitions.
 Otherwise, groups can visit the place without tour guide or accompanied by their own.